quintel/documentation/docs/main/battery-forecasting.md

 ---
-title: Battery forecasting
+title: Electricity storage forecasting
 sidebar_label: Forecasting
 ---

 ## Introduction

-In the Energy Transition Model, electric batteries will charge and discharge whenever it is cost-effective for them to do so.
-These batteries are governed by a willingness-to-pay – the price they are willing to pay to store electricity – and a willingness-to-access – the price they are willing to accept for discharging stored energy.
+In the Energy Transition Model, electricity storage technologies will charge and discharge whenever it is cost-effective for them to do so.
+These technologies are governed by a **willingness to pay** – the price they are willing to pay to store electricity – and a **willingness to accept** – the price they are willing to accept for discharging stored energy.
+This price-based behaviour is described in detail on the ['Electricity'](electricity-storage) infopage.

-While this ensures that batteries will not charge and discharge in such a way as would result in a loss, fixed prices can be inflexible and unrealistic.
+While this ensures that electricity storage technologies will not charge and discharge in such a way as would result in a loss, fixed prices can be inflexible and unrealistic.
 For example, setting a price suitable for winter months when prices tend to be higher, may result in behavior which is less suitable for the summer months.

-Batteries have an optional forecasting option.
-When enabled, the battery is no longer controlled by the market price of electricity, but will instead forecast the electricity load for the year and decide when to charge and discharge accordingly.
+Electricity storage technologies have an optional forecasting option.
+When enabled, the technology is no longer controlled by the market price of electricity, but will instead forecast the electricity load for the year and decide when to charge and discharge accordingly.

-In this mode, the goal of a battery is to flatten the residual load curve as much as possible.
-This also _generally_ increases the profitability of the battery.
+In this mode, the goal of a storage technology is to flatten the residual load curve as much as possible.
+This also _generally_ increases the profitability of the technology.

 <div class="bordered-image">
   <img src="/img/docs/battery-forecasting/toggle.png" alt="A toggle switch with two options 'Off' and 'On' that enables forecasting.
 The switch is turned on." />